Application

 - philosophical: logic, epistemology and applied ethics;

-- cognitive sciences: neuroscience, cognitive science and general psychology;
+- cognitive sciences: neuroscience, general psychology and neurophysiology;

 - legal: sources of law, fundamental rights and legal informatics.